 10A NCAC 13D .2402 PRESERVATION OF MEDICAL RECORDS

-(a) The manager of medical records shall ensure that medical records, whether original, computer media or microfilm, be kept on file for a minimum of five years following the discharge of an adult patient.
+(a) A facility shall keep medical records on file for five years following the discharge of an adult patient.

 (b) Not withstanding Paragraph (c) of this Rule, if the patient is a minor when discharged from the nursing facility, then the records shall be kept on file until his or her 19th birthday and for the timeframe specified in G.S.
 1-17(b) for commencement of an action on behalf of a minor.

-(c) If a facility discontinues operation, the licensee shall make known to the Division of Health Service Regulation where its records are stored.
-For five years after a facility discontinues operations, records shall be stored with a business offering retrieval services for at least 11 years after the closure date.
+(c) If a facility discontinues operation, the licensee shall inform the Division of Health Service Regulation where its records are stored.
+For five years after a facility discontinues operations, records shall be stored with a business offering medical record storage and retrieval services.

 (d) All medical records are confidential.
 A facility shall comply with 42 CFR Parts 160, 162 and 164 of the Health Insurance Portability and Accountability Act.